MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

-This signals to the OS that the executable can be run position-independently, but since `tiny-std` assumes that memory addresses are absolute, the ones they were when compiled, the executable segfaults as soon as it tries to get the address of any symbols, like functions or static variable, since those have been moved.
+This signals to the OS that the executable can be run position-independently, but since `tiny-std` assumes that memory addresses are absolute, the ones they were when compiled, the executable segfaults as soon as it tries to get the address of any symbols, like functions or static variables, since those have been moved.

 ## Where are my symbols?
-This seems like a tricky problem, as a programmer, I have a bunch of variable and function calls, some that the `Rust`-language emits for me, now each of the addresses for those variables and functions are in another place.
+This seems like a tricky problem, as a programmer, I have a bunch of variable and function calls, some that the `Rust`-language emits for me, now each of the addresses for those variables and functions are in another place in memory.
-Before using any of them, I need to remap them, which means that this needs to occur before using any functions (kinda).
+Before using any of them I need to remap them, which means that I need to have remapping code before using any function calls (kinda).

 ## The start function
 The executable enters through the `_start` function, this is defined in `asm` for `tiny-std`: